ARMmbed/mbed-os-tools/README.md

 The examples below use the above test specification file.

 ## Command-line usage
 This section highlights a few of the capabilities of the Greentea command-line interface.
-For a full list of the availble options, please run `mbedgt --help`.
+For a full list of the available options, please run `mbedgt --help`.

 Assume for the examples below that the above `test_spec.json` file is in the current directory.